-Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programmes and qualifications around the world.
+We continually work with universities and colleges in every part of the world to ensure that they understand and accept our qualifications.
+Cambridge IGCSE provides a springboard to the Cambridge Advanced stage, as well as other post-16 routes.
 The combination of knowledge and skills in Cambridge IGCSE Physical Education gives learners a solid foundation for further study.
-Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level Physical Education.
+Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS Level Sport & Physical Education.

-Cambridge IGCSEs are accepted and valued by leading universities and employers around the world as evidence of academic achievement.
 Many universities require a combination of Cambridge International AS & A Levels and Cambridge IGCSEs or equivalent to meet their entry requirements.

-UK NARIC, the national agency in the UK for the recognition and comparison of international qualifications and skills, has carried out an independent benchmarking study of Cambridge IGCSE and found it to be comparable to the standard of GCSE in the UK.
+UK ENIC, the national agency in the UK for the recognition and comparison of international qualifications and skills, has carried out an independent benchmarking study of Cambridge IGCSE and found it to be comparable to the standard of the GCSE in the UK.
 This means students can be confident that their Cambridge IGCSE qualifications are accepted as equivalent to UK GCSEs by leading universities worldwide.